Skip to main content

 Introduction to the Community Environment Fund

-The Community Environment Fund has £1m of grant funding available to support communities in delivering initiatives that improve the environment and people's lives.
+The Community Environment Fund was launched in October 2023 by the West Midlands Combined Authority (WMCA) with £1m of grant funding available to support communities in delivering initiatives that improve the environment and people's lives.

 • Natural environment - to protect, restore and enhance nature and wildlife.

-• Access to green space - to provide better access to and community use of green space for health and wellbeing – similar to the recent Community Green Grants programme.
+• Access to green space - to provide better access to and community use of green space for health and wellbeing – similar to the Community Green Grants programme.

 • Climate adaptation - to make communities more resilient and prepared for the impacts of climate change